-Family is where life begins and love never ends.
-Each family has their unique style of communication, bonding, and behavior towards its members.
-Conflict can happen when family members have different views or beliefs that clash.
-Sometimes conflict can occur when people misunderstand each other and jump to the wrong conclusion.
-Issues of conflict that are not resolved peacefully can lead to arguments and resentment.
+A family is like a system where each member is an important part of this system.
+Each family has its own unique style of communication, bonding, and behavior towards each other.
+Conflict can take place when family members have different views or beliefs that don't go along and the consensus seems difficult.
+Sometimes conflict can occur when people misunderstand each other and jump to the wrong conclusion. conflicts that are not resolved peacefully can lead to arguments and resentment.

 It is normal to disagree with each other from time to time.
 Occasional conflict is part of family life.
 However, ongoing conflict can be stressful and damaging to relationships.
 Some people find it difficult to manage their feelings and become intentionally hurtful, aggressive or even violent.

 Structure of Family